-One of the areas for potential development in business support could be in the period beyond initail start-up and immediate post start-up support.
+One of the areas for potential development in business support could be in the period beyond initial start-up and immediate post start-up support.
 An observation from business failure rates is that after three years there is a marked divergence between Hartlepool and the national average, with Hartlepool businesses starting to fail at a much higher rate.
 Again, the reasons for this are unclear, but there would be merit in exploring the potential for a Year 2/3 health check with businesses to see what support might aid their sustainability.
-Focusing all attention on start-ups when failure rates are so high is rather like running a bath whilst leaving the plug out.

-At Tees Valley level, work being undertaken by the Combined Authority on local suply chains is 'boundary blind' and, amongst other things, aims to connect suppliers and buyers of relevant goods and services.
+At Tees Valley level, work being undertaken by the Combined Authority on local supply chains is 'boundary blind' and, amongst other things, aims to connect suppliers and buyers of relevant goods and services.
 It also seeks to ensure that employer needs for particular skills can be met across Tees Valley (and employment opportunities accessed by residents across Tees Valley).